abetusk/scratch/notes/Music-Theory.md

 into a larger score.
-The top most tier, "effect", is a catch-all for what is arguably the end goal of a musical score or piece, the story or emotional intent of the piece.
+The top most tier, "effect", is a catch-all for what is arguably the end goal of a musical score or piece, the story or emotional intent of the musical piece.

 Each level is not independent of the other, where timbre can influence the composition and tempo, etc.
-Nevertheless, the cartoon is an attempt to highlight the different aspects of music theory and the importance of each stratification, where most people will respond to the sound of the instruments first, the tempo next and the composition later.
+Nevertheless, the cartoon is an attempt to highlight the different aspects of music theory and the importance of each stratification.
+Most people will respond to the sound of the instruments first, the tempo next and the composition later.

 The other three tiers are, in some sense, the logistics in service